Make Your Mark

 - Boston Institute of Finance – The Core BIF Review

 Yes!
 The College’s subscription-based learning platform Knowledge Hub+ offers 65+ hours of CFP® CE content from the top thought leaders in financial planning education today – including valuable CFP® ethics CE.
-You can learn more and subscribe now, but students who complete our CFP® certification classes get it online for free!
+CFP® Certification Education Program completers gain access to Knowledge Hub+ free for their first year!
+Learn more and subscribe now.

-2 The American College of Financial Services Designation Outcomes Study.
-2017.
+2 FUSE Research Network.
+The American College of Financial Services Designation Outcomes Study.
+2024.